effektif/admin-docs/docs/unpack.rst

     * mongod.conf - configuration file for Linux
     * mongod.cfg - configuration file for Windows

-* nodejs - directory that contains the script engine
+* script-engine - directory that contains the script engine
 * optional - directory that contains optional resources

 	* spnego - directory that contains resources to setup SSO with SPNEGO